 Abstract

-At The Statistical Office of the Republic of Slovenia we calculate the statistics of gross domestic product (GDP) every quarter of a year.
+The Statistical Office of the Republic of Slovenia calculates the statistics of gross domestic product (GDP) every quarter of a year.
 60 days after the reference period is unfortunately the quickest we can publish such statistics as the timeliness of GDP data is limited by the survey evaluations of some of the components that make up GDP.
-However the use of flash estimates could fasten this process.
-On the basis of investigation of various big data sources we had the idea to use the data we acquired from traffic sensors and use them as primary and secondary regressors in a linear regression model for nowcasting GDP 45 days after the reference period.
+However, the use of flash estimates could speed up this process.
+On the basis of investigation of various big data sources, we had the idea to use the data we acquired from traffic sensors and use them as primary and secondary regressors in a linear regression model for nowcasting GDP 45 days after the reference period.
 Nowcasting is a method of calculating estimates on the basis of unknown present or near-future values with the use of a known correlator.

-In The following article we describe our work and the process of nowcasting indicators from the point of data acquisition to the end results on GDP and also on a known GDP correlator, the Industry Production Index.
-We also touch on what could be extended in the future like component estimation, model accuracy improvement and data processing improvements.
+The article describes our work and the process of nowcasting indicators from the point of data acquisition to the end results on GDP and also on a known GDP correlator, the Industry Production Index.
+We also touch on what could be extended in the future such as component estimation, model accuracy improvement and data processing improvements.

-We wish to show how useful such data can be and what was needed to be done, before this data could actually be used.
+We wish to show how useful such data can be and what was needed to be done before these data could actually be used.

 Different types of knowledge were used while composing the selected process for economic indicator estimation.
-These include new skills in the fields of information technology and methodology, and knowledges in the respective subject matters.
+These include new skills in the fields of information technology and methodology, and knowledge in the respective subject matters.

 Keywords: nowcasting, big data, linear regression, GDP, economic indicators